BryceVandegrift/website/content/blog/openbsd-server-install.md

 kern.shminfo.shmmni=4096
 ```

+Please note that these settings are for **my** system and will chage from system
+to system.
+As a rule of thumb:

+- `kern.shminfo.shmmax` should be set to **half** of your maximum RAM (in bytes)
+- `kern.shminfo.shmall` should be set to `kern.shminfo.shmmax` divided by 4096
+(4096 is the page size in OpenBSD).

 These are just a few settings that will get a bit more performance out of our
 OpenBSD system.
 It just increases the maximum number of processes able to run at
 once as well as the maximum amount of shared memory.